DillionLowry/NeuralCodecs/README.md

 #### Dia Generation Guidelines

-**Memory Usage:** Similar to the python implementation, ~10-11GB GPU memory is required for the Dia model with DAC codec.

 **Text Format Requirements:**
 - Always begin input text with `[S1]` speaker tag
 - Alternate between `[S1]` and `[S2]` for dialogue (repeating the same speaker tag consecutively may impact generation)